SysKitTeam/docs-point/governance-and-automation/permissions-review/monitor-permissions-review.md

 * **start date** of the Access Review
 * **number of site owners** that will be asked to perform an Access Review
-* **the number of resources** - Microsoft Teams, Microsoft 365 Groups, sites, and OneDrive - included in the upcoming Access Review
+* **the number of workspaces** - Microsoft Teams, Microsoft 365 Groups, sites, and OneDrive - included in the upcoming Access Review
 * **modify \(1\)** link
 * **Resolve Now \(2\)** button